openregister/registers-rfcs/content/rsf-spec/index.md

   `append-entry` referencing to the item.
 * It is illegal to have broken references.
 An `append-entry` must reference an item previously introduced by an `add-item` command.
+* It is illegal to have two identical consecutive `append-entry` commands.
 * The item in the `add-item` command must always be in the canonical form.